jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 featured: true
 -->

-# Using a `package.json`
+# How to Use a package.json File

 The best way to manage locally installed npm packages is to create a `package.json` file.

 A `package.json` file:

-* serves as documentation that lists the packages your project depends on.
+* lists the packages that your project depends on.
 * allows you to specify the versions of a package that your project can use using [semantic versioning rules][1].
 * makes your build reproducible, and therefore *much* easier